madnavs/madnavs.github.io/_pages/about.md

 ---

-I am a 1st year MS student in the Computer Engineering, Arizona State University.
+I am a 1st year MS student in the Computer Engineering Department, Arizona State University.
 My major research concentration is Deep learning in Medical Imaging.
 I have experience working with many deep learning frame works and tools.
 I am interested in learning more about state-of-the-art Statistical Learning methods, and applying them to solve real world problems.